Special Report: In Egypt's military, a march for change

 The spark for the soldiers’ rebellion in Alexandria was a brutal episode in Cairo.
 On October 9 last year, a group of Coptic Christians converged on Cairo’s television station to protest at the burning of a church.
 In a neighborhood called Maspero, the protesters clashed with soldiers; about 25 civilians were killed.

 The army says soldiers were also killed in the violence.
-The lieutenant colonel with direct knowledge of the rebellion at the Air Defense Institute said one officer and 22 soldiers died.
+The lieutenant colonel with direct knowledge of the rebellion at the Air Defence Institute said one officer and 22 soldiers died.
 Those who survived were seriously injured and some were disabled, according to a source at the military judiciary.
-Among other things Air Defense Institute officers demanded was financial compensation for the families of those dead.
+Among other things Air Defence Institute officers demanded was financial compensation for the families of those dead.

 Money has long been the cause of frustration in the lower ranks of Egypt’s military.